chimericdream/worldofpannotia.com/src/_spells/shocking-grasp.md

   savingThrow:        "None"
   spellResistance:    "Yes"
   description:        |
-    Your successful melee touch attack deals 1d6 points of electricity damage per caster level (maximum 5d6).
+    Your successful melee touch attack deals {% die_roll 1 6 0 %} points of electricity damage per caster level (maximum {% die_roll 5 6 0 %}).
 When delivering the jolt, you gain a +3 bonus on attack rolls if the opponent is wearing metal armor (or made out of metal, carrying a lot of metal, or the like).
 ---